Mats-dev/portable-wifi-usb-hub/guide.md

   - **HTML Interface:** The Raspberry Pi serves a static HTML file that provides a user-friendly interface for managing USB drives.
   - **Drive Management:** The Raspberry Pi supports multiple drives by dynamically creating mount points and handling actions based on the drive identifier.
   - **Usage Statistics:** The Raspberry Pi can provide disk usage statistics for all mounted drives via the web interface.

-### **Conclusion:**

-This enhanced project allows you to manage multiple USB drives efficiently using a combination of an ESP32-S2 and a Raspberry Pi Zero 2W.
-The web interface, served by the Raspberry Pi, provides a user-friendly way to scan, mount, unmount, eject, and check the usage of multiple USB drives, making it a versatile tool for various applications.